MattuW4/Gather-Round-Board-Game-Cafe/README.md

 ## Known bugs

 - Within Code Anywhere there is a warning notification of "Import statements do not load in parallel".
 This has been explored with support and is understood to relate to potential perforaance issues if there were a style sheet opened or linked to the style sheet within this project.
 As this is not a feature of this project, the warning is not thought to be significant at this time.
 - It was noted that the game images did not align within the columns after testing and adapting the CSS.
+This was due to a style rule being applied globally to paragraphs.
+A solution to apply a local rule to the paragraph of the div was implemented without using fixes like flex or display grid as the stated approach achieved the desired outcome.

 ## Deployment